 The difference: 25× higher costs.

-Automatic context selection is not bad – it is useful when you don't know where the problem lies.
-For targeted questions regarding known files, however, @-mentions are significantly cheaper and more precise.
+Automatic context selection isn't bad; it's useful when you don't know where the problem lies.
+For targeted questions about known files, though, @-mentions are far cheaper and more precise.

 3. Utilising Caching

 What is it?
-You save frequently used context (e.g., your codebase) once with Google.
-For every subsequent request, this context is reused – at 90% lower token costs.
+You store frequently used context (e.g. your codebase) with Google once.
+Every subsequent request reuses this context, at 90% lower token cost.

 How long does the cache last?
 This is determined by the TTL (Time-to-Live): standard is 1 hour, but freely selectable (5 minutes to 24+ hours).
 Upon expiry, the cache is automatically deleted.